Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Acting Upon Imagination

 \section{Acting Upon Imagination}

+From the above discussion, the following information is available after executing each step (shown in Fig~\ref{fig:argumentation}): (i) immediate error ($\epsilon_{t+1}$), (ii) the model uncertainty or confidence bounds for an action imagined against its execution ($\hat{s}_{t+1}, \sigma_{t+1} \sim p^*_{s(t+1)}$), iii) deviation in projected future states($p^*_{s(t+1:t+H)}$) and iv) the deviation in projected future rewards ($p^*_{r(t+1:t+H)}$).
+The last two pieces (iii), (iv) are obtained by forward applying the dynamics model with the remainder of the actions starting at the new state.
+We leverage each piece of available information to develop methods for uncertainty estimation and evaluate their performance in avoiding replanning events.

-Algorithm~\ref{alg:aui_algorithm} is the main algorithm used to continue acting upon imagined trajectories.
-The variable $skip$ is updated with the result of one of three proposed methods.
-Depending on the outcome, calculation of new trajectories can be avoided and computations reduced.
+Algorithm~\ref{alg:aui_algorithm} presents the core logic of our proposed methods to continue acting upon imagined trajectories and reduce computation.
+The variable $skip$ is updated with the result of one of four proposed methods in Algorithms~\ref{alg:fac_filter}, ~\ref{alg:cb_filter}, ~\ref{alg:fut_filter} or ~\ref{alg:ccm_filter}.
+Depending on the outcome, replanning can be avoided and computations reduced.
 If $skip$ is False, only the first predicted action is executed in the environment.
-Otherwise, subsequent actions from the $A_t^*$ are executed until the $skip$ flag is set back to False or the $TaskHorizon$ number of steps in the environment is reached.
-The process is repeated until the task reaches the maximum steps allowed for the task in question.
+Otherwise, subsequent actions from $a^*_{t:t+H}$ are executed until the $skip$ flag is set back to False or the $TaskHorizon$ number of steps in the environment is reached.